Lazy-Rabbit-2001/Godot-4-EntityBody2D/README.md

 # Known Issues
 * Due to the midium accuracy of GodotPhysics2D, when the angle of `up_direction` cannot be divided completely by PI/2, the body will, in great chance, behave unexpectedly.
-This issue has got repaired in a tricky way that has increased the performance cost, which could get optimizd when [Jolt by Mikael Hermansson](https://github.com/godot-jolt/godot-jolt) is installed and enabled.
+This issue has got repaired in a tricky way that has increased the performance cost.

 # Requirements
 ## Supported Godot Versions